MadStu/space-trucker-trading-tracker/README-bu.md

 - Option to choose unit amount size by ship
 - Create new user db entries with their ship details and past 5 trades
 - create help page
+- Style bottom logout div to be at the bottom

 ### Credits
 - [UEX](https://uexcorp.space/) for providing an amazing API.